TRW Inc.: Semiconductors and computers

-Music
+Audiovisual

 Bel Canto Stereophonic Recordings, a TRW subsidiary, was a record label active from the mid-1950s to the early 1960s.
+TRW also owned Bell Sound, which made home and public address audio equipment, Dage Television, manufacturer of television cameras for industrial use and Magnetic Recording Industries, which created the Bell "Record-O-Phone, a tape recorder designed for use in schools.

 In the media

 Christopher John Boyce was a TRW employee convicted of selling security secrets to the Soviet Union via the Soviet embassy in Mexico City in the mid-1970s.
 Boyce and his accomplice, Andrew Daulton Lee, were the subjects of the best-selling 1979 Robert Lindsey book The Falcon and the Snowman, and the 1985 film of the same title.
 Representatives from Space Technology Laboratories (STL) present their ICBM expertise to Don and Pete in Mad Men season 2 episode "The Jet Set".

 The Star Trek: The Original Series season 1 episode "Operation -- Annihilate!"
 (13 April 1967) was filmed on the then-TRW campus (now Northrop Grumman's Space Park) in Redondo Beach, California.
 The two sets of stairs shown are those leading to the cafeteria of Building S. William Shatner had previously filmed at the TRW campus for the Outer Limits episode "Cold Hands, Warm Heart".
-The 1967 sci-fi film Countdown, also filmed at the TRW Space Park.
+Scenes for the 1967 sci-fi film Countdown was filmed at the TRW Space Park.

 The TRW building is supposedly one of the credit company buildings demolished in the 1999 film Fight Club.
 However, there is no TRW building in Delaware, where the demolition purportedly happens.

-TRW equipment/boxes can be seen stored and being unloaded in the film Close Encounters of the Third Kind during scenes filmed at Devils Tower.
+TRW equipment/boxes can be seen stored and being unloaded in the film Close Encounters of the Third Kind during scenes set at Devil's Tower.
+Bill Gates, the founder of Microsoft, says that he got "his first big break" at age fifteen, debugging energy-grid control software for TRW.